Lama-West/Ontology-based-decoding_EKAW2024/README.md

 ```

 ## Prompt formats
-All prompt formats are given in the file `src/prompts.py` in the format of variables.
+All prompt formats are given in the file `src/prompts.py`.

+### Extraction
-The prompt used to extract information from a clinical note according to a given concept is given by :
+The prompt used to extract information from a clinical note according to a given concept for all variants of the extraction step (greedy search, diverse beam search, our constrained decoding method) is given by :
 ```
 """Here is a clinical note about a patient :
 -------------------